-5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a second scheme) although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
-Investment may be made in a second scheme managed by the ACD or an associate of the ACD.

-5.2 Any second scheme must either:

-- (a) be a UK UCITS or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be authorised as a non-UCITS retail scheme; - (c) be a recognised scheme under the provision of Section 272 of the Financial Services and Markets Act 2000; or - (d) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - (e) be a scheme not falling within (a) (d) above and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested. - 5.3 The second scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies) and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 5.4 Where the second scheme is an umbrella collective investment scheme the above provisions apply to each Sub-fund as if it were a separate scheme. - 5.5 The Company may invest in units or shares of collective investment schemes and pay any related charges or expenses for investing in such units or shares.
-Where the schemes invested in are managed, operated or administered by the ACD (or one of its associates) the rules on double charging contained in the FCA Regulations must be complied with.
+- 5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a second scheme) although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
+Investment may be made in a second scheme managed by the ACD or an associate of the ACD. - 5.2 Any second scheme must either: - be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be authorised as a non-UCITS retail scheme; - (c) be a recognised scheme under the provisions of Section 272 of the Financial Services and Markets Act 2000; or; - (d) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - (e) be a scheme not falling within (a) (d) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested. - 5.3 The second scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies) and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 5.4 Where the second scheme is an umbrella collective investment scheme the above provisions apply to each Sub-fund as if it were a separate scheme. - 5.5 The Company may invest in units of other eligible collective investment schemes which are managed or operated by the ACD (or one of its associates).
+However, where such an investment or disposal of units is made and there is a charge in respect of such investment or disposal, the ACD must pay the Company the amount referred to in either paragraph 5.6 or paragraph 5.7 within four Business Days following the date of the agreement to invest or dispose. - 5.6 When an investment is made, the amount referred to in paragraph 5.5 is either: - (a) any amount by which the consideration paid by Company for the units in the second scheme exceeds the price that would have been paid for the benefit of the second scheme had the units been newly issued or sold by it; or